ELIXIR-Belgium/elixir-toolkit-theme-example/README.md

 And many more documentation pages can be found on the original [ELIXIR Toolkit Theme website](https://elixir-belgium.github.io/elixir-toolkit-theme).

-### 5. Add a license file to your GitHub repository.
+### 5. Add a LICENSE file to your GitHub repository.

 Add a license to your repository using the [GitHub instructions](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).